gattsublackswordsman/kitchen-docker_adv/README.md

 # <a name="title"></a> Kitchen::DockerAdv

-A Test Kitchen Driver for DockerAdv.
+A Test Kitchen Driver for Docker.

 ## <a name="requirements"></a> Requirements